For Better, for Worse… 6 Types of Marriage

 Doing so means redefining their shared and individual goals and releasing one another from the demand of unfair or unrealistic expectations.

-In acknowledging the reality of a disappointing marriage, both parties need the maturity to grieve the loss of what they had hoped for and enthusiastically adjust to the new possibilities that exist by reestablishing new expectations and goals for their relationship.
+Acknowledging the reality of a disappointing marriage requires both parties to be mature enough to grieve the loss of what they had hoped for and enthusiastically adjust to the new possibilities that exist by reestablishing new expectations and goals for their relationship.

 The other side of disappointment can be deeply rewarding.